Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 [ref: #1]
 ```

-There are already a couple of tools that help checking that the commit message has that pattern as demonstrated by [commitlint](#commitlint).
+There are already a couple of tools that help check that the commit message has that pattern as demonstrated by [commitlint](#commitlint) in the next section.

-#### Commitlint
+### Commitlint

 [commitlint](https://commitlint.js.org/#/) is an awesome package that helps you get commit messages with high quality and provides short feedback cycles by linting commit messages right when they are authored.

 It is very easy to use by just installing `commitlint` as a `devDependencies` in your project and defining the configurations you need in a `commitlint.config.js` file in the root of your repository.

-This is so straight forward in comparision to what we were trying to do with the plain Git hooks and parsing the params before.
+This is so straightforward in comparison to what we were trying to do with the plain Git hooks and parsing the params before.

 To use *commitlint* to have a commit message with the following structure